ManeliFotoutan/graph_coloring/README.md

 - The algorithm uses **depth-first search with backtracking** to find a valid coloring under these constraints.
 - The resulting graph is saved as an image file named `graph_plot.png`.

->  For detailed description of the algorithm, design decisions, and analysis, refer to the [Graph_Explanation.pdf](./Graph_Explanation.pdf) file.
+>  For detailed description of the algorithm, design decisions, and analysis, refer to the [problem_coloring graph.pdf](./problem_coloring graph.pdf) file.

 ##  Output